JackFurby/kontakt/README.md

 ## How to play the game

 For reference here are the rules for the game itself.
 This game also goes by the name Contact which mostly has the same rules.
-The following is a modified version found here: [https://www.quora.com/How-do-you-play-the-word-game-Contact](https://www.quora.com/How-do-you-play-the-word-game-Contact).
+The game below is a modified version of some rules for contact which can be found here: [https://www.quora.com/How-do-you-play-the-word-game-Contact](https://www.quora.com/How-do-you-play-the-word-game-Contact).

 Kontakt requires at least 3 people to play and there is no upper limit.